 By Marie Louis, Ph.D., Research Engineer, Regis University

 I did not know about the program; the idea came from one of my mentors from the University of Massachusetts Amherst for me to apply for the opportunity to attend the Academic Leadership for Women in Engineering (ALWE) program.
 In October of this year 2017, I was graciously awarded the National Science Foundation (NSF) ASSIST Travel grant which enabled me to attend the ALWE meeting in conjunction with the Society of Women Engineers (SWE) conference in Austin, Texas.
 One of the goals of applying to the ALWE program was to learn and network with professionals in the Science, Technology, Engineering, and Mathematics(STEM) fields.
-I was also excited to have the opportunity to talk with K-12 students about different subject concentrations, and how ArcGIS can be used to perform civil engineering projects.

 Attending the ALWE program enabled and enriched my awareness of the different kinds of women desired to become leaders in the engineering field.
 Attending the program gave me a fresh perspective on how and what one should and should not do while in the process of becoming leaders in a STEM field.
 At the ALWE meeting I had the opportunity of meeting, interacting with, and hearing first hand successful female leaders in a variety of fields.

 The program invited exceptional guest speakers, and attendees were free to relate with the speakers at the end of each day.
 The program also scheduled specific talk sessions for attendees in which the speeches of the day were discussed and questions answered that the program speakers did not have the time to answer in the time allocated for the speeches.

 I would describe the benefits I gained from the ALWE program as follows:

 - I widened my networking web by socializing with other persons from various national and international institutions.